DIY Fairy Garden Houses –

 I have a bit of a quirk about them tho – I just can’t quite imagine that the fairies want to live in those plastic-y store bought houses.
 I dunno, but something about the imaginary fairies makes me think that they NEED to be able to live in houses that look like they could have been made by the fairies… you know, whipped up with stuff they can find outside.
 (Uhh, that’s where the fairies are, of course.)

 I have always been sort of crafty (like the fairies – out there building their houses) and though I rarely take the time to craft, when I REALLY want to make something I want to do it well.
 It seems like a huge waste of time when I make something that only lasts for a few months.

-(Then I tried one where you grout stones to a juice jug.
+Then I tried one where you grout stones to a juice jug – just because it’s the first result on google for how to make a fair garden house does NOT mean it’s a good way to do it.
 Let’s not mind that mixing up and using grout is NOT that easy, but it all flaked off when it was dry because – surprise – you can’t grout to plastic.
 Apparently.
-Or at least I can’t.)
+Or at least I can’t.

-So I came up with my own way to make gorgeous and easy fairy garden houses… that LAST.
+So I came up with my own way to build stone fairy houses!

 Full disclosure, before we start.

 I am not a DIY blogger, never have been and based on this post, probably never will be – so forgive my pictures / lack of pictures / inability to properly hold your hand through the whole process.
 But if I can figure out how to do this – I promise – so can you 😉

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)